 By: Deborah Mandel

-In our office, each employee creates a Professional Development Bookplan for the year.
+In our office, each employee creates a Professional Development plan for the year.
 This helps us select a focus for continuingeducation and make sure we are using our time and funds appropriately to move our careers in a positive direction.
 In our plan, we are asked to read a book and share what we’ve learned.
 For my report I chose “18 Minutes: Find Your Focus, Master Distraction, and Get the Right Things Done”, written by Peter Bregman.

 Here are 5 ideas that I found worth noting: